Movie Matinee: March 23rd, 2026

-On view May 10, 2025 to Spring 2027
+On view until Spring 2027

 The Gulf of Georgia Cannery, in the picturesque fishing village of Steveston, is a national historic site representing the historical significance of Canada’s West Coast fishing industry.